caseywdunn/breadboard_cpu/readme.md

 - The 220 ohm resistors on LEDs are required, or the LEDs pull the line voltage below what is recognized as a high.
 - The pulldown resistors on the bus needed to be 4.7k rather than 10k
 - The memory address register would spontaneously clear when numbers with a large number of highs, including in particular D2 and D3, was on the bus.
-After a bunch of poking around I determinded that there was instability on the CLR line.
-Addint a 10nF capacitor to stiffen it patched the problem.
+After a bunch of poking around I determined that there was instability on the CLR line.
 Don't know if it was stray capacitance, a bum chip, or something else.
+I fixed it by using a 74LS08, with one leg of each gate held high to configure it as a buffer, to separately drive each board CLR is connected to.
+This successfully isolated noise on the CLR line.
+- Subtracting one sometimes makes big jumps.
+Adding a 100nF capacitor on the SU line at the ALU greatly reduced but did not entirely stop the problem
 - The 4 bit dip-switch needed leads soldered on to fit in the breadboard
 - I generate the EEPROM binaries with python and write them with an EEPROM programmer rather than use an arduino

+## Programs

+Some programs that run on the CPU are in the `programs/` directory

 ## Control logic